elastx/getting-started-elx-openstack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a walkthrough from a clean tenant.
-We think you can use this as a boiler plate for several use-cases.
+This is a walkthrough from a clean tenant and the point is to use this as a boiler plate for several use-cases.
 What you will get:

 * A network stack
 * Bastion host where you can manage your infrastructure